Frank Zamboni

-Frank Joseph Zamboni Jr. (/zæmˈboʊni/, [dzamˈboːni]; January 16, 1901 – July 27, 1988) was an American inventor and engineer whose most famous invention is the modern ice resurfacer, with his surname being registered as a trademark for these devices.
+Frank Joseph Zamboni Jr. (/zæmˈboʊni/, [dzamˈboːni]; January 16, 1901 – July 27, 1988) was an American businessman and inventor whose most famous invention is the modern ice resurfacer, with his surname being registered as a trademark for these devices.

-Biography
+Early life

 Zamboni was born in 1901 in Eureka, Utah, to Italian immigrants.
 His parents soon bought a farm in Lava Hot Springs, Idaho near Pocatello, Idaho, where he grew up.
 In 1920, he moved with his parents to the harbor district of Los Angeles, where his older brother George was operating an auto repair shop.
 After Frank attended a trade school in Chicago, he and his younger brother Lawrence opened an electrical supply business in 1922 in the Los Angeles suburb of Hynes (now part of Paramount).
 The following year he married and eventually had three children, a son and two daughters.
 In 1927, he and Lawrence added an ice-making plant and entered the block ice business.

-They continued their ice business in 1939, but saw little future in that business with the advent of electrically operated refrigeration units.
-They decided to use their excess refrigeration equipment to open an ice rink nearby.
+Paramount Iceland

+In 1939, seeing little future in the ice block business, the Zamboni brothers, along with a cousin, Pete Zamboni, used their excess refrigeration equipment to make an ice rink.
+Completed in January 1940, Iceland Skating Rink opened as one of the largest rinks in the country, with 20000 ft2 of ice.
+Originally, the facility was an open-air rink, but, due to the warm and dry Southern California weather, a dome was added a few months later.
+The rink used a system of underfloor piping to flood the surface with a mixture of water and chemicals to produce the ice sheet.
+The pipes caused rippling, but Frank devised a way to eliminate the issue, making the rink very popular.
+A patent for his innovation was obtained in 1946.

+The rink remained in the family until it was sold to the LA Kings, AEG, and American Sports Entertainment Company (ASEC) organizations in 2022.
+The rink has since been remodeled and rebranded as LA Kings Iceland.